-${

-m F}{

-m all}$ own Citizens: I will now only the half hour ellected to me to replace to Mr. Installe.
-The first point to which I will sail your extention is: as to what i said about the organization of the Replacian cam to the act the platform har was formed on the 1th of October of that wear and $\Gamma{M,\Omega}$ theology the question to $M\pi$ il noting whether of hot he approved of each am que un man puarform, land ask for a specific answer of old not charge but, with being a member of the committee which reported that planform of charges that that planform was the platform of the Republican party adopted by men.
-The fact that it was the platform of the Republicad party is not decied but Mn Illaoolo now cays that although his hame was onl the committee which recover it he does not think he was there but thinks he was in Taxe-Asia hololog court.
-Now I want to remod Mr. I cour that he was at Springfield when that our lenting was held and those resolutions 30000EC.
+Fellow-Citizens: I will now occupy the halfhour allotted to me in replying to Mr. Lincoln.
+The first point to which I will call your attention is as to what I said about the organization of the Republican party in 1854, and the platform that was formed on the 5th of October of that year, and I will then put the question to Mr. Lincoln, whether or not he approves of each article in that platform, and ask for a specific answer.
+I did not charge him with being a member of the committee which reported that platform.
+I charged that that platform was the platform of the Republican party adopted by them.
+The fact that it was the platform of the Republican party is not denied; but Mr. Lincoln now says that, although his name was on the committee which reported it, that he does not think he was there, but thinks he was in Tazewell, holding court.
+Now.
+I want to remind Mr. Lincoln that he was at Springfield when that Convention was held and those resolutions adopted.

-The point Lam going to remind Mr. Lineville of is this that after I had made my speech to the fame the ten be the as attended the was going to troply to the other day.
-I was suk miche inne dur l'stayed over il Sonneden. to been the wind and to work to be an Or their day this very convention, the resolutions account by which I have read, was to most in the Sonati chamber.
-He socke in the ball it the House: and when he get through his speech - ent week. lection is distinct, and I shall never torget it.
-Mr. Codding walked in as I mox the state to work, and gave notice that the Republican State convention would more instantly in the Serial chamben and called upon the Reach cans at the state of the s uswai or mma, mg and lisming to me
+The point I am going to remind Mr. Lincoln of is this: that after I had made my speech in 1854, during the fair, he gave me notice that he was going to reply to me the next day.
+I was sick at the time, but I stayed over in Springfield to hear his reply and to reply to him.
+On that day this very Convention, the resolutions adopted by which I have read, was to meet in the Senate chamber.
+He spoke in the hall of the House; and when he got through his speech-my recollection is distinct, and I shall never forget it-Mr. Codding walked in as I took the stand to reply, and gave notice that the Republican State Convention would meet instantly in the Senate chamber, and called upon the Republicans to retire there and go into this very Convention, instead of remaining and listening to me.

-In the first place!
-Mr. I reply was selected by the very men who made the Reach car to gameation on that have to reply to not Helsocke too them and for that paint, and he was the leader or the party cand on the year bits he made his speech in reply to mel preaching a color same doctrine of regree equal to write the Declaration of Independence this Reach can barn met in convention.
-Another explored that he was acting in concert with them is to be identi-In the race that that convention waster an are atter its time of meeting to boar liverity speech, and Codding, one of their leading men, marched in the moment Lincoln got through, and gave notice that they did not want to hear me, and would proceed with the business of the convention.
-Still another fact.
-I have here a newspaper printed at Springfield-Mr. Lincoln's own town-in October, 1854, a few days afterward, publishing these resolutions charging Mr. Lincoln with entertaining these sentiments, and trying to prove that they were also the sentiments of Mr. Yates, then candidate for Congress.
+In the first place, Mr. Lincoln was selected by the very men who made the Republican organization, on that day, to reply to me.
+He spoke for them and for that party, and he was the leader of the party; and on the very day he made his speech in reply to me, preaching up this same doctrine of negro equality under the Declaration of Independence, this Republican party met in Convention.
+Another evidence that he was acting in concert with them is to be found in the fact that that Convention waited an hour after its time of meeting to hear Lincoln's speech, and Codding, one of their leading men, marched in the moment Lincoln got through, and gave notice that they did not want to hear me, and would proceed with the business of the

+Convention.
+Still another fact: I have here a newspaper printed at Springfield, Mr. Lincoln's own town, in October, 1854, a few days afterward, publishing these resolutions, charging Mr. Lincoln with entertaining these sentiments, and trying to prove that they were also the sentiments of Mr. Yates, their candidate for Congress.
 This has been published on Mr. Lincoln over and over again, and never before has he denied it.